upstate-csci-236-master/master-program-recommender/README.md

 Once you have this list, create a dictionary to store the rating data and loop through the file again.
 This time add each person in the file as a key to the dictionary.
 The value that is associated with them should be a list the same length as the list of books you created in your first pass through the file.
 You should store the rating at the same index that book’s name appears at in in the list of books.
 For example, when the first three lines of the file on the right are read, we would add a mapping from the key Bob to a value of [1, 0, 0, 0, 0, 0].
 Books that the user has not rated (or whose ratings we have not read yet, as in this case) should be represented by 0s.

-The dictionary created with the file at right and the list of books written above would be as follows:
+The dictionary created with the file ratings-small.txt and the list of books written above would be as follows:

 { 'Kalid'  : [0, 0, 1, -3, 3, 0],  'Carlos' : [-5, 0, 3, 1, 0, 0],
   'Suelyn' : [1, 0, 1, -3, 0, 0],  'Bob'    : [0, 1, -3, 0, 0, 1]  }

 Now your program is ready to make recommendations.
 It should output the following message:

-Welcome to the CSC110 Book Recommender.
+Welcome to the CSCI 236 Book Recommender.
 Type the word in the left column to do the action on the right.

 recommend : recommend books for a particular user